 Minor tranquillisers are highly addictive, whether they are taken under medical supervision or used recreationally.
 It is generally recommended that they only be used for just days or weeks at a time.
 Other means of conquering anxiety or insomnia, such as stress management, exercise or relaxation techniques, should be investigated as long-term solutions.

-Common effects of minor tranquillisers
+Effects of minor tranquillisers

 The effects of minor tranquillisers depend on the strength of the dose taken, the physiology of the person taking them and their state of mind at the time of taking the drug.